Research

 Costs of Maintaining and Not Maintaining Urban Trees

-This ISA Review presents a detailed summary of corresponding literature on the costs of maintenance and lack of maintenance for types of tree care commonly included in municipal budgets.
+This ISA Review presents a detailed summary of the corresponding literature on the costs of maintenance and lack of maintenance for types of tree care commonly included in municipal budgets.

 Plant Healthcare - Soils